wakira765/java-animator/README.md

 # Java Animator 2018
 Course project for Object Oriented Design at Northeastern University.
 The purpose of the project was to introduce students to a larger codebase using the MVC pattern.
 Other design patterns such as Factory, Builder, Adapter, etc. were used at the discretion of the students based on what we learned in lecture.

-# Warning to Current Students
-If you're a current student of CS3500 at Northeastern University and you're viewing this repository for "pointers" on the assignments, don't do it.
-It won't help you in the long run.
-I recommend going to office hours, but if you're really in the need of help feel free to reach out to me at: watanabe.a@northeastern.edu.
-I was a tutor for Fundies I and would be happy to give you some advice on how to work through some of the obstacles in this project.
-Being able to talk about what you're struggling with will teach you a lot more than simply copying what's in this repository.\

-If that's not enough to stop you, just remember Handin can detect plagiarism :) (also you won't be getting an A, I got a B on this project).

 # Getting Started

 ## Prequisites